prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Can you mix and match networks between execution layer and consensus layer?** <br />
-Yes.
-The pairs marked with a ✔️ are compatible.
-Those marked with 🏆 are recommended.
+The network pairs marked with a ✔️ are compatible.

 <table>
   <tr>